Jc-alt logo

 LeetCode: Two Pointers

-54 min read
+63 min read

 #data structures and algorithms

-Table Of Content
+Table Of Contents

 Two Pointers Intro

-Leetcode problems with elegant solutions using two pointers.
+LeetCode problems with solutions using two pointers.

 What are Two Pointers

-Two Pointers is the strategy of using a Left and Right pointer to iterate over a data structure, usually an array, to solve a problem.
+Two Pointers is the strategy of using a left and right pointer to iterate over a data structure, usually an array, to solve a problem.

 Two Pointers Application: One Pointer with Auxiliary State

-def move_zeros(nums: list[int]) -> None:
+def max_consecutive_ones(nums: list[int]) -> int:

-last_non_zero_found_at = 0
+count = 0

-for current in range(len(nums)):
+for right in range(len(nums)):

-last_non_zero_found_at += 1
+count += 1

 Two Pointers Application: Opposite Ends

-We can have two pointers starting at opposite ends of a list and move them inward while validating some sort of logic.
+We can have two pointers, left and right, starting at opposite ends of a list and move them inward while validating some sort of logic, stopping when their indexes hit left == right at the middle of the array

 Ex: Determine if a string is a palindrome